- Telematic systems provide fleet managers with critical real-time data on their fleet

 - Data is transmitted to a central location where it can be analyzed

-What is fleet telematics?
+What is vehicle telematics?

 Telematics.
 The word didn’t even exist a decade ago.
 But thanks to the speed of technology, telematics is critical to successful fleet operations.
 Telematics is the process of transmitting information remotely over long distances.
-A fleet telematics system usually consists of two components.
+A vehicle telematics system usually consists of two components.
 The device, and the software.
 The device is generally installed in the vehicle’s on-board diagnostic port.
 The fleet communication software system is most often located at a dispatch center or fleet manager’s office.

 Companies in our industry typically install telematics devices and accompanying software to collect and transmit a broad range of information.
 Depending on the type of device installed, that data might include: